-The net pension liability was measured as of June 30, 2015.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2014.
-An expected total pension liability as of June 30, 2015 was determined using standard roll-forward techniques.
-The Health Department's proportion of the net pension liability was based on its share of contributions to the pension plan relative to the total employer contributions of all participating ERS employers.
+The net pension liability was measured as of June 30, 2016.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015.
+An expected total pension liability as of June 30, 2016 was determined using standard roll-forward techniques.
+The Health Department's proportion of the net pension liability was based on contributions to ERS during the fiscal year ended June 30, 2016.
+At June 30, 2016, the Health Department's proportion was .003568%, which was an increase (decrease) of (.000054)% from its proportion measured as of June 30, 2015.